Why do children get sick in the winter?

 To help your child through the symptoms of stomach flu, parents should offer supportive care by providing plenty of fluids or ice chips and easy to digest foods.
 In severe cases, anti-diarrheal or anti-nausea medicine might be prescribed.

-How to prevent getting sick in winter
+How to prevent getting sick in the winter

 There are a few preventive measures you can help your kids practice to reduce the risk of winter illness.
 Dr. Lee recommends that kids: